taikinman/langrila/README.md

  'usage': {'prompt_tokens': 6, 'completion_tokens': 0}}
 ```

 HttpClient is also supported by `ChromaRemoteCollectionModule` and `ChromaRemoteRetrievalModule`.
-Here is a basic example using docker which app container and chroma container are bridged by sameh network.
+Here is a basic example using docker which app container and chroma container are bridged by same network.

 ```python
 from langrila.database.chroma import ChromaRemoteCollectionModule